 Springform or Removable Bottom

-Both springform and removable (or loose) bottom pans are perfect when you don't want to turn your baked creation upside down for removal.
-They are ideal for presentation.
-You can add streusel or fruit to the top of your cake prior to serving.
-While both can be used for baking most recipes, there are benefits to one pan over the other.
+Both springform and removable bottom pans (or loose bottom pans), are perfect when you do not need or want to turn your baked creation upside down for removal.
+They are ideal for showing off that finished dessert.
+You can top with cookies, candy, whipped cream, streusel, or fruit toppings before serving.
+While both can be used for baking most recipes, there are a few benefits for each pan to consider.

-Springform pans are two piece pans that consist of a ring with a buckled latch and a base.
-Use these pans for cheesecakes, coffee cakes, stuffed pizzas, ice cream cakes and 7-layer dip.
-The great thing about a springform pan is that you can remove the ring just prior to serving.
-Fat Daddio's springform pans are designed with a wide pedestal-style base that makes transporting easy and makes a great serving plate.
-They are also 3" deep which gives plenty of room for delicious toppings.
+Springform pans are two-piece pans that consist of a ring with a buckled latch and a base.
+Use these pans for cheesecakes, coffee cakes, stuffed pizzas, ice cream cakes, and 7-layer dip.
+What is great about a springform pan is that you can remove the ring just before serving.
+Fat Daddio’s Springform Pans are designed with a wide pedestal-style base that makes transporting easy and makes a great serving plate.
+They are also 3″ deep which gives plenty of room for delicious toppings.

 Any type of cake can be baked in a springform pan.
-Thicker mixes work best.
-The downfall of springform pans is the buckle will loose it's tightness after continuous use.
+Thicker batters work best.
+One weakness of the springform pan can be a poorly constructed buckle.
+Over time some buckles will loosen their grip on the base creating a gap that may leak.
 Many commercial cheesecake bakeries today use removable bottom pans instead of springform pans.

 Removable bottom pans are also two pieces.
-There is the cake pan, and the base that pushes out through the top.
-They are great for any type of baked creation.
+There is the cake pan and the base that pushes up from the bottom out through the top.
+These are great for any type of baked creation.
 I love to bake brownies and bar cookies in them.
-It's so much easier to get uniform slices with you pop out the bottom and use a rotary wheel cutter.
-(Check out this chocolate caramel turtle brownie recipe).
-Casseroles like lasagna come out nicely and look great when plated.
+It is so much easier to get uniform slices when you can remove the entire bar cookie out of the pan so easily.
+Casseroles like lasagna or deep-dish pizzas come out nicely and look great when plated.
 Unlike springform pans, removable bottom pans come in several shapes.

-The downfall of removable bottom pans is that the bottom sometimes gets lost.
-Don't let that happen to you.
-Make sure that you slide your baked good onto another tray or plate before taking to the potluck.
+The biggest challenge using a removable bottom pan is that sometimes the bottom gets misplaced.
+Make sure that you slide your baked good onto another tray or plate before taking it to the potluck.